Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints

 \section{Related Work}

-Some research has addressed constrained sampling in diffusion models, which we summarize in Table~\ref{tab:algo_mapping}.
+Previous work on constrained sampling in diffusion models is summarized in Table~\ref{tab:algo_mapping}.
 First, we focus on projection-based constrained samplers and then discuss a related body of work on posterior sampling under noisy observation processes.
-To help understand how the works relate to each other, we annotate each projection-based method according to the space in which the projection is done.
+To help understand how previous methods relate to each other, we annotate each projection-based method according to the space in which the projection is done.
 If done with respect to $x_t$, we say the projection is in $x_t$-space and use red.
 If done with respect to $x_0$, we call it $x_0$-space and use blue.
 We will also add ``through the denoiser'' if the $x_t$-space projection is done using $c(d_\theta(x_t))$ and ``renoise'' if any noise is added after the projection.